Shirley Kurata

 Shirley Kurata (born c.
 1970) is an American wardrobe stylist and costume designer based in Los Angeles, California.
-In 2023, she was nominated for the Academy Award for Best Costume Design, for her work on the indie film Everything Everywhere All at Once.
+In 2023, she was nominated for the Academy Award for Best Costume Design, for her work on the absurdist comedy-drama indie film Everything Everywhere All at Once.

-Kurata has won numerous awards including the Costume Designers Guild Award for Excellence in Sci-Fi/Fantasy Film.
+Kurata has won numerous awards including the CDG Award for Excellence in Sci-Fi/Fantasy Film.

 Early life and education

 Born in Los Angeles, Kurata grew up in the San Gabriel Valley, the youngest of four children.
 Her parents owned a laundromat.
 She is Japanese American, and has said that she was influenced by the "quirky and daring" fashions she saw in Japanese magazines.

 Kurata bought her first pair of "fashion glasses" from L.A.
 Eyeworks when she was 18, and continues to wear their large round frames.
 At age 19, she left California to study fashion in Paris at Studio Berçot.

 Career

 Early in her career, Kurata styled fashion shoots for photographer Autumn de Wilde, who went on to direct the 2020 feature film Emma.

 Kurata's clients have included celebrities such as Billie Eilish, Lena Dunham, Pharrell Williams, Zooey Deschanel, Beck, Mindy Kaling, and Tierra Whack.
 She has styled collections for the Rodarte label by Americans Kate and Laura Mulleavy every year since its debut in 2006, and also styled collections for Danish-born, UK-based designer Peter Jensen, who called her the "muse" who inspired his 2016 spring collection.

 In addition, Kurata has styled advertising campaigns for Kenzo and Oliver Peoples, and worked on short films for Prada and Miu Miu.
 In 2015, she opened Virgil Normal, a streetwear boutique in East Hollywood featuring gender-neutral clothing, with Charlie Staunton.
 In 2022, L.A.
 Eyeworks selected Kurata to model its new sunglasses collection, its first in a decade.

 Kurata has characterized her own aesthetic as "futuristic folky".